 11. That Girl in Yellow Boots

 Sometimes the darkest secrets hide in plain sight.
 Anurag Kashyap’s That Girl In Yellow Boots was the story of Ruth, a girl searching for her long-lost father.
-Where the boots were a metaphor to struggle and survival, the yellow refers to the shadiness her job (a shadier massage parlor) has brought upon her life.
-She gives ‘handshakes’ as she finds it hard to get a work permit along the endless lines of paperwork she has to file.
+The boots were a metaphor to struggle and survival.
+The yellow refers to the shadiness her job (a shadier massage parlour) has brought upon her life. smo She gives ‘handshakes’ as she finds it hard to get a work permit along the endless lines of paperwork she has to file.
 “I love India,” she says so that her struggles along those visa offices comes to an end, only, it doesn’t.

 The conclusion of Ruth’s tale will leave you speechless.
 It made me respect Anurag Kashyap and Kalki (who also co-wrote the film) for having balls made of steel.
 Only people like them can have the audacity to go through a film that wouldn’t be appreciated by everyone.
 The climax of That Girl In Yellow Boots reminds you of the Korean thriller ‘Oldboy’ in a strange way, and comparing this film to Oldboy is saying a lot.

 But when you see the film again, you’ll realize that the conclusion was not what Anurag Kashyap was aiming for.
 It was all about the character of Ruth, also about her solo stride through all the filth that sticks to something that’s not similar to everything else.
 Kashyap has portrayed a woman who is sadder than she looks and acts older than she is supposed to.
 It’s an achievement.